xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/2-2.jpg)

 ### Step 3: color your costume
-You can use white paper to cover the box if your box have color itself.
+If you cannot cover the color of the box using your paint, cover it with glue and white paper first.

 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-1.jpg)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-3.JPG)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-2.JPG)
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/3-4.jpg)

+For pixel-style, try to paint a box with one solid color first.
+Then paint tiles with random similar color on it.

 ### Step 4: making tools
 For the tools such as sword and axe, you can draw the shape first, then cut it.